btx0424/OmniDrones/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Discord Forum](https://dcbadge.vercel.app/api/server/J4QvXR6tQj)](https://discord.gg/J4QvXR6tQj)

 *OmniDrones* is an open-source platform designed for reinforcement learning research on multi-rotor drone systems.
-Built on [Nvidia Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html), *OmniDrones* features highly efficient and flxeible simulation that can be adopted for various research purposes.
+Built on [Nvidia Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html), *OmniDrones* features highly efficient and flexible simulation that can be adopted for various research purposes.
 We also provide a suite of benchmark tasks and algorithm baselines to provide preliminary results for subsequent works.

 For usage and more details, please refer to the [documentation](https://omnidrones.readthedocs.io/en/latest/).
 Unfortunately, it does not support Windows.